JemWritesCode/42WebDevPiscine/README.md

 #### Ex01:
 Ex03 is Ex01 but responsive, so just go ahead and make ex01 responsive and save yourself some time.

+I used a [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) and a class for .element .symbol .atomicWeight and .atomicNumber
 ![ex01](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Day00/ExplainationImages/Ex01.png?raw=true)

 #### Ex02: